flare-research/flare-ai-consensus/README.md

 uv run python -m tests.models
 ```

-**Note:**
-Free models are limited to 20 requests per minute and 200 requests per day.
+**Note:** Free models are limited to 20 requests/minute and 200 requests/day.
 Although all models should work in principle, some may return errors.
 To filter down to working free models, run:

 ```bash